Synchronization in minimal iterated function systems on compact manifolds: Abstract

 \section{Abstract}

-We treat synchronization for iterated function systems on compact manifolds in two cases: \begin{enumerate} \item iterated function systems generated by random diffeomorphisms with absolutely continuous parametric noise, \item iterated function systems generated by finitely many diffeomorphisms. \end{enumerate} Synchronization is the convergence of orbits starting at different initial conditions when iterated by the same sequence of diffeomorphisms.
+We treat synchronization for iterated function systems generated by diffeomorphisms on compact manifolds.
+Synchronization here means the convergence of orbits starting at different initial conditions when iterated by the same sequence of diffeomorphisms.
 The iterated function systems admit a description as skew product systems of diffeomorphisms on compact manifolds driven by shift operators.
 Under open conditions including transitivity and negative fiber Lyapunov exponents, we prove the existence of a unique attracting invariant graph for the skew product system.
 This explains the occurrence of synchronization.

-For skew product systems arising from iterated function systems generated by finitely many diffeomorphisms we have the following additional statements.
-Recent work by Bochi, Bonatti and D\'{\i}az establishes the existence of an open class of such skew product systems that admit invariant measures of full support with zero fiber Lyapunov exponents.
-Our results imply the existence of an open class of skew product systems that simultaneously admit an invariant measure of full support, Bernoulli measure as marginal, and negative fiber Lyapunov exponents.
+The result extends previous results for iterated function systems by diffeomorphisms on the circle, to arbitrary compact manifolds.

 MSC 37C05, 37D30